 I recently spoke at a ManTalks event in Vancouver about my journey as an entrepreneur.
 It was one of the most difficult talks I’ve ever had to do, because it required me to focus on a topic that I’m so subjectively engaged in.

 Preparing for this event meant unpacking a lot of my life’s experiences, which I had happily filed away within the storage units of my mind.
 Going through my journey, I had realized that the most significant part of it was at the very beginning.
-I felt that would be obvious that the entrepreneurial route isn’t easy, so I wanted the audience to understand why I would endure such a difficult path in the first place.
+I felt that it would be obvious to people that the entrepreneurial route isn’t easy, so I wanted the audience to understand why I would endure such a difficult path in the first place.

 Therefore, the people that packed the 100 seat studio in the middle of Vancouver, Canada, learned that my journey as an entrepreneur was solely an attempt at, quite frankly, “...making life a lot less shit.”

 Put simply, I strive to live and manage my life more sustainably, and to operate my company as such too.
 Sustainability is so much more than just taking care of the environment, it’s just as much about taking care of yourself and those around you in a more sustainable manner too.
-For my commitment to sustainability is nothing, if I cannot function well enough to operate my life sustainably.
+For my commitment to sustainability is nothing, if I cannot function well enough to sustainably operate my life.

 I don’t really want to run a massive empire of a company which employs hundreds of people to manage and support.
 Plus I coach people for a living, so you can imagine what expectations I would impose on staff members.
 I help ease insecurity and anxiety for a living, so I don’t think I would feel comfortable being a source of panic in someone else’s life, especially as I like to develop and work on different projects on a whim when it suits me.
 It would be an operational nightmare for me and would cost me energy that I just don’t have nor desire to spare, therefore, I outsource and utilize local and online services to help me run my practice.